 It's difficult to imagine myself the newbie.
 Hey, I'm #168/1100+ in seniority and I just learned I got my third pick for Summer Signup.
 I'm still not as "senior" as I hoped.

-We've all been there, nervous yet excited newbie.
+We've all been there, nervous yet excited newbies.
 Hoping to be someone who makes a difference in the lives we transport.
-Watching our ideals lose traction as the icy stares outnumber the positive interactions.
-Wondering how to keep our original ideals while understanding the reality of transit.
-Trying not to allow being overwhelmed by the negativity that has sneakily undermined our once-sunny disposition.
-Seeking professional help to deal with the nightmares of scary instances which invaded otherwise peaceful runs.
+Lofty ideals lose traction as the icy stares outnumber positive interactions.
+Wondering how to keep our original ideals while accepting the reality of transit.
+Trying not to allow being overwhelmed by the negativity that sneakily undermines our sunny disposition.
+Then seeking professional help to deal with the nightmares of scary instances invading once-peaceful runs.

 Never in my working life have I been confronted with life-or-death situations until this career.
-Bus operators reading this likely nod in agreement as you recall some incident in which you felt threatened.
+Bus operators reading this will nod in agreement recalling some incident when you felt threatened.
 Trapped in the seat.
-Fight or flight situations.
-That nagging voice inside which warns that "management is watching," who expect perfection as your soul is desperately search for the response which guarantees your safe arrival home.
+Fight or flight.
+That nagging voice inside which warns that "management is watching," who expect perfection as you desperately search for the response which guarantees your safe arrival home.
 But it's a guessing game, because you're often dealing with extremes in those moment.
-Drug-addled passengers who don't respond to reason offered by a non-druggie.
-Bus operators are trained to be Captain of the Ship by those who have held the wheel in their hands.
-But we're often managed by those who have not.
+Drug-addled passengers who don't respond to reason.
+Bus operators are trained by those who have held the wheel in their hands, but often managed by those who have not.
 We think, we act, differently to the immediate danger at hand.

-Midway through my blog life, I wrote about how an operator, when faced with danger, does not have time to consult past practice or past precedence.
-All we have is our wits, experience as human beings evolved over millions of years.
+Midway through my blog life, I wrote about how an operator faced with danger does not have time to consult past practice or precedence.
+All we have is our wits, biological responses as human beings evolved over millions of years.
 Sometimes, we fight like cats.
 Other moments, we cower in our seats, unable to differentiate between self defense and ridiculous Standard Operating Procedure.

-The human animal, like all others, defends itself to the most extreme.
-It's simple.
+The human animal, like all others, viciously defends itself.
 However, transit workers are governed by an entity which is litigated to the point where it considers itself a living entity to the point transit workers wonder what matters most.
-Human, or the entity for which we work?
+Survival versus transit agency?
+Immediate, surgical decision, dictated by evolution.

 Management's insistence we be "perfect examples" of professionalism working within parameters set in often contradictory Standard Operating Procedures, cause a pause in a human's instinctive fight-or-flight response.
 That momentary delay could prove fatal.
 Even if it doesn't, our reaction has often been construed as "overly aggressive."